 Deferred tax assets are recognized for deductible temporary differences and to the extent that it is probable that future taxable income will allow the deferred tax asset to be realized.
 Deferred tax liabilities are recognized for all taxable temporary differences associated with investments in subsidiaries and associates, except where the Group is able to control the reversal of the temporary differences and it is probable that the temporary difference will not reverse in the foreseeable future.
 However, to the extent that taxable income exceeds an amount of kEUR 1,000, only up to 60% of such income may be offset against tax losses carried forward.
-The remaining 40% of the taxable income tax and trade tax purposes of up to an amount of kEUR 1,000 could fully be offset against tax losses carried forward.
+The remaining 40% of the taxable income is subject to corporate income and trade tax under the so-called minimum taxation rules.
+Taxable income for corporate income tax and trade tax purposes of up to an amount of kEUR 1,000 could fully be offset against tax losses carried forward.